smartdevicelink/sdl_evolution/proposals/0291-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

                     //A new secondary transport just became available.
 Notify the developer. notifyDevTransportListener();
 +               } else {
-+                   // Remove secondaryTransportParams when HU Wifi disconnected.
++                   // Remove secondaryTransportParams when head unit WiFi is disconnected.
 +                   secondaryTransportParams.remove(TransportType.TCP);
                 }